vishalbelsare/PyGeM/README.md

      commits related to that bug or feature.

   3. To ensure properly formatted code, please make sure to use a tab of 4 spaces to indent the code.
+The easy way is to run on your bash the provided
+     script: ./code_formatter.sh.
 You should also run [pylint][] over your code.
      It's not strictly necessary that your code be completely "lint-free", but this will help you find common style issues.